jokester/jokester.github.io/posts/2014/2014-05-07-ruby-operator-or.markdown

 from[/random/] = to or "DEFAULT"
 # actually means
 (from[/random/] = to) or "DEFAULT"
-# and never replace matched part with "DEFAULT"
+# and wlil never replace matched part with "DEFAULT"

 # one should use
 from[/random/] = to || "DEFAULT"